Mystery-Coder/Sprite-Generator/README.md

 # Sprite Generator
-Generating block sprites using a simple algorithm.
-Written in Java using Processing 4
+Generating block sprites using a simple algorithm, written in Java using Processing 4 environment

 # Algorithm
 The algorithm is simple, consider the canvas divied into nxn squares and there are cases for handling